Odo I, Duke of Burgundy

 He participated in the French expedition to the Iberian peninsula, started after the Battle of Sagrajas and ending with little accomplished in the failed Siege of Tudela in 1087.
-Later, he participated in the Crusade of 1101, where he died, while in Asia Minor, in 1101.
+Later, he participated in the Crusade of 1101, where he died, while in Asia Minor, in 1101/2.

 In a charter from his expedition to the Iberian peninsula, he admitted he had withheld property belonging to the abbey of Saint-Philibert de Tournus, an abbey patronized by his aunt Constance, wife of Alfonso VI of León and Castile.
 In 1101, when leaving on crusade, he made a gift and a will in favor of the abbey of Molesme.
 Also when leaving on crusade, he signed a charter of renunciation at St. Beningne de Dijon and another at the priory of Gevrey-Chambertin.

 An incident is reported of Odo by an eyewitness, Eadmer, biographer of Anselm of Canterbury.
 While Saint Anselm was progressing through Odo's territory on his way to Rome in 1097, the bandit, expecting great treasure in the archbishop's retinue, prepared to ambush and loot it.
 Coming upon the prelate's train, the duke asked for the archbishop, whom they had not found.
 Anselm promptly came forward and took the duke by surprise, saying "My lord duke, suffer me to embrace thee."
 The flabbergasted duke immediately allowed the bishop to embrace him and offered himself as Anselm's humble servant.

 Family

-Odo married Sibylla of Burgundy (1065–1101), daughter of William I, Count of Burgundy, and became the father of:
+Odo married Sibylla of Burgundy, daughter of William I, Count of Burgundy.
+They had: